Offhand Attack 5e (Updated for 2024)

 What Are Offhand Attacks in 5e?

-As we covered earlier, offhand attacks aren’t really the correct term.
-The Player’s Handbook calls this two-weapon fighting (p.195), which all classes can take advantage of.
-Essentially, it’s the ability to have a weapon in each of your hands and use them both as attacks.
-It seems simple, right?
+Offhand attacks aren’t really the correct term for attacking with two different weapons in D&D, but it is commonly used amongst the player base.
+The Player’s Handbook calls this two-weapon fighting, which all classes can take advantage of.
+Essentially, it’s the ability to have a weapon in each of your hands and attack with both of them.

 How Do Offhand Attacks Work in 5e?

-5e has simplified a lot of mechanics, including offhand attacks.
-You’ll need a light weapon in each hand to take advantage of this.
-When you take an Attack action with one of your light melee weapons, you can use your bonus action to attack with the weapon in your other hand.
+You’ll need a weapon with the Light property in each hand to use your offhand attack.
+When you take an Attack action with one of your Light melee weapons, you can use your Bonus Action to attack with the weapon in your other hand.
 However, this second attack does not receive a damage bonus from your ability modifier unless it’s negative.

 Mechanics That Affect Offhand Attacks